danmckay91/SLS_RECON/SLS_RECON_README.md

 Pixels with no value recorded are assigned NAN (numpy.NAN) A .log file is also created.
 This file contains the size of the pixels.

+OPEN IMAGES IN FIJI TO ADJUST CONTRAST etc

 Tested in unix with python 2.7.3

 Needs numpy and PIL.